csgillespie/efficientR/main.md

 While we recommend the reader to reflect on this evidence and their own well-being, this is not a self help book.
 It is about programming.
 However, there is one non-programming skill that *can* have a huge impact on productivity: touch typing.
 This skill can be relatively painless to learn, and can have a huge impact on your ability to write, modify and test R code quickly.
 Learning to touch type properly will pay off in small increments throughout the rest of your programming life (of course, the benefits are not constrained to R programming).

 The key difference between a touch typist and someone who constantly looks down at the keyboard, or who uses only two or three fingers for typing, is hand placement.
-Touch typing involves positioning your hands on the keyboard with each finger of both hands touching or hovering over a specific letter (figure \@ref(fig:1-1)).
+Touch typing involves positioning your hands on the keyboard with each finger of both hands touching or hovering over a specific letter (Figure \@ref(fig:1-1)).
 This takes time and some discipline to learn.
 Fortunately there are many resources that will help you get in the habit of touch typing early, including open source software projects [Klavaro](https://sourceforge.net/projects/klavaro/) and [TypeFaster](https://sourceforge.net/projects/typefaster/).

 <div class="figure" style="text-align: center">
 <img src="figures/f1_1_800px-QWERTY-home-keys-position.png" alt="The starting position for touch typing, with the fingers over the 'home keys'.
 Source: [Wikimedia](https://commons.wikimedia.org/wiki/File:QWERTY-home-keys-position.svg) under the Creative Commons license." width="100%" />